telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 > **Important**
 >
-> The code examples onwards assume that the Kendo UI scripts and stylesheets were added to the document.
+> The code examples onwards assume that the Kendo UI scripts and stylesheets are now added to the document.

 **Step 3** Initialize a Widget.